-Contemporary Folk Staff - July 28-August 3, 2013
+Contemporary Folk Staff - July 27-August 2, 2014

 If you look up the definition of “wholehearted,” you just might find a photo of Ellis.
 An award-winning songwriter and performer, she has a way of leaving audiences better than she finds them, with softened edges & opened hearts.
 Audiences at Falcon Ridge Folk Festival, Sisters Folk Festival, and Moab Folk Festival have all voted her the “Most Wanted to Return” when she first performed on their stages.
 A Texan at heart, Ellis grew up outside of Houston until her family relocated to Minnesota at age 16.
 She quickly joined a rock band, and then started her own record label while in college.
-Since then, she has recorded and self-released 8 recordings.
-In 2009, Break The Spell was voted the “Best Female Singer-Songwriter Album” in the international Just Plain Folks awards, and the song “Red Light” was featured in the major motion picture movie The Roommate.
+Since then, she has recorded and self-released eight recordings including the recent live CD, Wherever You Are.
+She has been a repeat guest on A Prairie Home Companion, and her song “Red Light” was featured in the major motion picture, The Roommate.
 Ellis’ latest studio release, Right On Time has won her several songwriting honors.
-She has been a resident instructor at the Rocky Mountain Song School for the past six years, and twice has been a guest instructor at the Sisters Americana Songwriting Academy.
+She has been a resident instructor at the Rocky Mountain Song School for the past seven years, and twice has been a guest instructor at the Sisters Americana Songwriting Academy.
 This is Ellis’ second Gathering

 Red House recording artist Cliff Eberhardt knew by age seven that he was going to be a singer and songwriter.
 As a child, Cliff taught himself to play guitar, piano, bass and drums.
 In his teens, Eberhardt was fortunate enough to live close to the Main Point (one of the best folk clubs on the East Coast), where he received an early and impressive tutorial in acoustic music from such artists as James Taylor, Joni Mitchell, Bruce Springsteen, Howlin’ Wolf, Muddy Waters, Bonnie Raitt, and Mississippi John Hurt.
 A driving force of the Greenwich Village New Folk movement and well-known among his peers, Cliff’s songs have been covered by the likes of Richie Havens, Buffy St. Marie, Erasure, Lucy Kaplansky and the folk superstar band “Cry, Cry, Cry” (Dar Williams, Richard Shindell, Lucy Kaplansky).
 A consummate performer, Cliff engages the audience with funny but true stories tinged with irony, accompanied by an unparalleled guitar style.
 Cliff has been an acclaimed instructor at many song writing camps, colleges, schools, and workshops, and is currently fulfilling one of his dreams – writing music for the theater.
 Never one to start small, he was asked to write all of the songs for, and perform in, the Folger Shakespeare Library’s production of The Taming of the Shrew, in Washington, DC.
-We’re pleased to welcome him back for his fifth Swannanoa Gathering.
+We’re pleased to welcome him back for his sixth Swannanoa Gathering.

 A profoundly versatile vocalist and teacher, Siobhán writes and performs songs in folk, blues and adult contemporary pop styles.
 She is known as a dynamic singer of Chicago & New Orleans style electric blues and has performed many other styles from jazz and big band to r&b and rock; early song to renaissance music, and medieval madrigals in five languages.
 Truly one of the most popular vocal instructors around, she tours internationally, and is accompanied at Swannanoa by her music partner and husband, songwriter Michael Bowers.
 Her careful attention to each individual is renowned, and students often return to her workshops, learning new tools each year.
 She has taught at such programs as WUMB Summer Acoustic Music Week, Kerrville Folk Festival, Rocky Mountain Folks Festival Song School, NERFA, Great American Masters Music Industry Workshop, and coached voice at the Summersongs & Wintersongs songwriting retreats.
 When at home in Alexandria, VA, Siobhán teaches individuals, and coaches vocal performance for recordings.
 She consistently updates her own credentials through such programs as the international British Voice Association Conference master classes in performance/otolaryngology, and CCM at Shenandoah Conservatory.
 Awarded a WAMMIE for Best Traditional Folk Vocalist, Siobhán has also been a top-five songwriting finalist in the prestigious Boston Folk Festival Songwriting and (with Michael Bowers) Kerrville New Folk Competitions and Emerging Artist at Falcon Ridge Folk Festival.